event-loop-proposal/fig-standards/proposed/event-loop-meta.md

 ## 1. Summary

 The purpose of this proposal is to provide a common interface for event loop implementations.

-For PHP libraries and components from separate vendors to operate in an event driven architecture, they must share a common event loop.
-This event loop could be used to poll input/output streams, defer execution, operate timers and handle signals.
+This will allow libraries and components from different vendors to operate in an event driven architecture, sharing a common event loop.

+## 2. Why?

+Some programming languages, such as Javascript, have an event loop that is native to the execution environment.
+This allows package vendors to easily create asynchronous software that uses this native event loop.
+Although PHP is historically a synchronous programming environment, it is still possible to use asynchronous programming techniques.
+Using these techniques, package vendors have created PHP event loop implementations that have seen success.

+However, as these event loop implementations are from package vendors, it is not yet possible to create event driven software components that are independent of the underlying event loop implementation.
+By creating a common interface for an event loop, interoperability of this nature will be possible.

+## 3. Functionality

+The functionality exposed by this standard should include the ability to:

+- Watch input streams for available data
+- Watch output streams for the ability to perform non-blocking write operations
+- Run single and periodic timers
+- Listen for signals
+- Defer execution